emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 2.3) Java 8: the new framework works only from java 8 or higher.
 Java 8 is required for updating to the latest runtime version or the latest cloud template.

 2.4.1) For on-premise environments only updating your java is not enough, you also need to install the eMagiz5 runtime.
 If you already have runtime version 5, a reinstall is not necessary.
-Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz portal if you have on-premise installations.
+Start updating your runtimes now by downloading the latest version of the runtime from the eMagiz iPaaS if you have on-premise installations.

 2.4.2) For environments running in cloud you just need to update to the newest template (at least R4 for AWS Cloud or instance template >= 21 for Root Cloud).